12 Ways to Get Out on the Water

 If you're lucky enough to have your own trailerable boat, there are dozens of public boat ramps waiting to serve you.
 Whether you’re in Ocean City (87th Street) or the Baltimore Harbor (Canton Waterfront), or at in Western Maryland at Deep Creek Lake, you can find a place to splash down, often for free.
 The Department of Natural Resources maintains a map of access points across the state, so begin your search there since hours and fees can vary.

 The Atlantic coast has ample opportunities for ocean game fishing, and the Chesapeake Bay is the perfect place for sport fishing, as well.
 Rockfish is the Maryland State Fish and a local favorite (known elsewhere as striped bass), but you'll also be able to catch Bluefish, Croaker, Trout, and a host of other species.
-Whatever you're after, Charter companies like the Upper Bay Charter Captains Association.
+Whatever you're after, Charter companies like the Upper Bay Charter Captains Association and the Maryland Charter Boat Association.

 If you're visiting Baltimore’s Inner Harbor, take in the city’s skyline from a watery vantage point.
 A one-day pass for the Baltimore Water Taxi gets you unlimited travel among 17 stops from the Inner Harbor to Fells Point to Ft.
 McHenry, so you have plenty of chances to hit all the harbor highlights right from the water.